dandean/Ajax.JSONRequest/README.md

 -----------------------------

 You can set your own `timeout` period.
-This example sets this timeout to 100 milliseconds which is pretty much guaranteed to fail.
+This example sets this timeout to 0.1 seconds which is pretty much guaranteed to fail.

 <pre>
 new Ajax.JSONRequest('http://api.flickr.com/services/feeds/photos_public.gne', {

   // Short timeout illustrates failure mechanism.
 This will "fail" because we don't
   // get a response in time.
-  timeout: 100,
+  timeout: 0.1,

   callbackParamName: "jsoncallback",
   parameters: {